blbadger/blbadger.github.io/logistic-map.md

 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.55.png)

-and at $r=3.7$, the period is longer than the iterations plotted (actually it is infinite).
+and at $r=3.7$, the period is longer than the iterations plotted and is actually infinite, and therefore the system is called aperiodic.
+To restate, this means that previous values of the logistic equation are never revisited for an aperiodic $r$ value.
 The ensuing plot has points that look random but are deterministic.
-The formation of aperiodic behavior from a deterministic system is called mathematical chaos.
+The formation of aperiodic behavior from a deterministic system is termed mathematical chaos.

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.7.png)